 The failure of the broadcast digital migration process and the debacle over the release of high-demand spectrum are two of the more striking examples of what appears to be institutional failure.

-The separation of the Ministry of Communications under the last administration extensively undermined convergence legislation and regulations, leaving critical policy and regulatory actions in limbo.
-This decision exacerbated the leadership and policy continuity challenges that have plagued the sector, as well as the lack of institutional capacity in both departments and the regulator.
-While the President announced soon after coming into office that the two departments resulting from the split in Communications Department would be merged, and in the Cabinet rationalisation following the May 2019 elections, a single Minister was indeed appointed for Communications, the departments are still functioning separately as the digital migration deadline of July 2015, which remains uncompleted.
+The separation of the Ministry of Communications into two in 2014 extensively undermined convergence legislation and regulations, leaving critical policy and regulatory actions in limbo.
+This decision exacerbated the leadership and policy continuity challenges that have plagued the sector as well as the lack of institutional capacity in both departments and the regulator.
+While the President announced soon after coming into office that the two departments resulting from the split in the Communications Department would be re-merged as part of the Cabinet rationalisation following the May 2019 elections and appointed a single Minister for Communications, the departments are still functioning separately as they try to unravel the administrative dimension of the merger.
+Strong leadership will be required to weld the department back together in order for it to play the critical policy role required by its appointment to lead and co-ordinate government's efforts to prepare for the '4IR'.